LamininSolutions/mfsql-connector/source/procedures/spMFUpdateTableInternal.rst

 ==========  =========  ========================================================
 Date        Author     Description
 ----------  ---------  --------------------------------------------------------
-2020-11-07  LC         Resolve issue with duplicate columns and multilookup datatype 2020-10-22  LC         set datetime conversion to 102 (ansi) 2020-10-22  LC         Required workflow check is only performed on updated objects
+2021-03-02  LC         Remove check for required workflows, check is included in spMFClassTableStats 2020-11-07  LC         Resolve issue with duplicate columns and multilookup datatype 2020-10-22  LC         set datetime conversion to 102 (ansi) 2020-10-22  LC         Required workflow check is only performed on updated objects